strakers/betterblade/README.md

 $string = Blade::render($inlineTemplate, $replacementVariables);
 ```

 This method works to polyfill the inline render functionality to the existing facade, ideally reducing code changes for future migrations to Laravel 9+.
-However, until more extensive testing has been performed (I'm the cautious type) to rule out any unintended functionality, I refrain from endorsing this usage.